sass/sass/doc-src/SASS_CHANGELOG.md

   This only affects people defining their own Sass functions in Ruby.

+* All Sass functions now raise explicit errors if their inputs are of the incorrect type.

 ### Rack Support

 Sass 2.2.14 includes Rack middleware for running Sass,